influxdata/telegraf/plugins/inputs/opcua_event_subscription/README.md

 - `security_policy` Specifies the OPC UA security policy (None, Basic256Sha256).
 - `certificate` Path to the client certificate (in PEM format) if required.
 - `private_key` Path to the private key (in PEM format) if required.

+## Global configuration options
+When you configure this plugin, you can also use the [global configuration options](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#global-configuration-options) available for all inputs.

 ## Security
 If secure connections are required, set security_mode and security_policy based on the OPC UA server’s requirements.
 Provide paths to certificate and private_key in PEM format.